 Phi 1:21-24 NLT

-Another Lazarus and his two sisters, Martha and Mary, lived in Bethany, and they were all three close friends with Jesus.
-Lazarus got sick and died while Jesus was away.
-Jesus knew ahead of time he was going to die, and was planning to bring him back to life.
+Another Lazarus and his two sisters, Martha and Mary, lived in Bethany, and all three were close friends with Jesus.
+Lazarus got sick and died while Jesus was away, and Jesus knew ahead of time he was going to die, but was going to bring him back to life.

 When the news reached Jesus and his disciples that Lazarus was very ill, he delayed before heading to Bethany.
 He purposely waited so Lazarus would be dead long before he arrived, then no one would doubt he was actually dead.
 Later on, after Lazarus died, Jesus told the disciples Lazarus was asleep.
 But then when they thought he could just be woke up, Jesus told them he was dead.

 The most curious aspect about this story is, where was Lazarus during the four days his body was dead?
 Jesus told the disciples he was asleep, but I don’t believe he meant that literally.
-If he was in Paradise, Jesus would probably say he was sleeping, because he was going to bring him back to life.
+If he was in Paradise, Jesus would probably say he was sleeping, because it wasn’t appropriate to tell them about Paradise at that time.

 Also, perhaps there is some sleeping going on in Paradise.
 I don’t know that we will need sleep in our spirit form, but sleep may be for a different reason while in Paradise, perhaps waiting for the rapture.